fouad3/Portfolio/README.md

 ## Required Libraries and Dependencies

--To use grunt you have to do the following (optional):
+To use grunt you have to do the following (optional):
 1. install nodejs you can download it from https://nodejs.org/en/download/
 2. install image magic you can download it from https://www.imagemagick.org/script/download.php